grimmigerFuchs/kijakweb/README.md

 # kijakweb

-This is an (until now) unofficial site with the purpose of replacing the original website of [KIJAK](https://kijak-foerderverein.de).
+This is an (until now) unofficial site with the purpose of replacing the original website of the [KIJAK](https://kijak-foerderverein.de).